 This rangeland ecological site provides habitat for select native wildlife species that can tolerate cold sites, high in elevation, with a sparse plant community.
 Large herbivore use of the reference plant community is dominated by mule deer, elk, and pronghorn antelope.
-The site can provide critical winter habitat for these large mammals.
-The site provides important seasonal habitat for resident and migratory animals including western toad, sagebrush lizard, shrews, bats, jackrabbits, ground squirrels, mice, coyote, red fox, badger, sage-grouse, Ferruginous hawk, prairie falcon, horned lark, and western meadowlark.
+The site can provide critical winter habitat for mule deer and antelope.
+The the site provides important seasonal habitat for resident and migratory animals including western toad, sagebrush lizard, shrews, bats, jackrabbits, ground squirrels, mice, coyote, red fox, badger, sage-grouse, Ferruginous hawk, prairie falcon, horned lark, and western meadowlark.
 Sage-grouse and Idaho pocket gopher are area sensitive species that may be present on this site.
-In isolated areas encroachment of noxious and invasive plant species (cheatgrass and medusahead) can replace native plant species which provide critical feed, brood-rearing, and nesting cover for a variety of native wildlife.
+In isolated areas encroachment of noxious and invasive plant species (cheatgrass, medusahead and rush skeletonweed) can replace native plant species which provide critical feed, brood-rearing, and nesting cover for a variety of native wildlife.
 Water is limited, being provided only by seasonal runoff, artificial water catchments, and spring sites.

-State 1 Phase 1.1 - Low Sagebrush/ Bluebunch Wheatgrass/ Idaho Fescue Plant Community (HCPC): This plant community provides a diversity of grasses, forbs, and shrubs used by native insect communities that assist in pollination.
+State 1 Phase 1.1 - Low Sagebrush/ Bluebunch Wheatgrass/ Indian Ricegrass/ Sandberg Bluegrass/ Bottlebrush Squirreltail Plant Community (HCPC): This plant community provides a diversity of grasses, forbs, and shrubs used by native insect communities that assist in pollination.
 The reptile and amphibian community is represented by leopard lizard, short horned lizard, sagebrush lizard, western skink, and western toad.
 Amphibians are associated with springs and isolated water bodies adjacent to this plant community.
 Spring developments that capture all available water would preclude the use of these sites by amphibians.
-Birds that may be residents or migratory include mountain bluebird, lazuli bunting, vesper sparrow, grasshopper sparrow, lesser goldfinch, and burrowing owl where deep soils exist.
-Brood-rearing, winter cover, and winter food for sage grouse are provided by this diverse plant community.
+Birds that may be resident or migratory include mountain bluebird, lazuli bunting, vesper sparrow, grasshopper sparrow, and lesser goldfinch.
+Nesting sites, brood-rearing habitat, winter cover, and winter food for sage grouse are provided by this diverse plant community.
 Low sagebrush is a preferred winter food for sage-grouse.
 The plant community provides spring, fall, and winter forage needs for large mammals including mule deer, elk, and antelope.
-Mule deer have a high preference for low sagebrush.
-A diverse small mammal population may include golden-mantled ground squirrels, chipmunks, and pikas when adjacent to talus slopes at high elevations.
+Mule deer and antelope have a high preference for low sagebrush.
+The south facing slopes provide winter habitat for mule deer and antelope.
+A diverse small mammal population may include Idaho pocket gopher, golden-mantled ground squirrels, and chipmunks.